troopdegen/farcaster-monad/docs/feat-0x-swap-api-integration/0x-swap-api-lessons/3-get-price.md

-# Get Price
+# Get Price for Monad Testnet Swaps

-Now for the fun part!
-Let's fetch a live price using the [0x Swap's `/swap/permit2/price` endpoint](https://0x.org/docs/api#tag/Swap/operation/swap::permit2::getPrice) 🙌
+Now for the exciting part!
+Let's implement real-time price fetching for our Monad testnet tokens using the [0x Swap API](https://0x.org/docs/api#tag/Swap/operation/swap::permit2::getPrice) pattern, adapted for new EVM chains 🚀

-In our app, we want to dynamically surface the amount of buy token a user can get whenever they input a sell token amount.
+Our goal is to dynamically display the buyToken amount when users input a sellToken amount, providing real-time pricing feedback in our Farcaster Mini App.

 ![Modal showing a swap from WMATIC to USDC](https://github.com/jlin27/token-swap-dapp-course/assets/8042156/5285ebcb-36c7-4a0b-ae20-7256d1c79a49)